Frequently Asked Questions

 Is there a required budget form?

-You may use our sample budget template or your own, but it must be an excel or PDF file.
-Whichever format you choose should include a detailed budget as well as a budget narrative with a breakdown of costs within each budget category.
-Note that our application also includes a budget summary table for you to complete, so please ensure the totals in that summary table are clearly reflected in your budget documents.
+You may use our recommended budget template or your own, but it must be an excel or PDF file.
+Whichever format you choose should include a detailed budget as well as a budget narrative with a breakdown of costs within each budget category

 What percentage of the project budget may be allocated toward indirect or administrative costs?

-Beginning with the 2023 grant cycles, applicants with annual operating budgets under $10 million may request indirect costs of up to 30% of the total project budget.
-Applicants with annual operating budgets at or above $10 million may request indirect costs of up to 20% of the total project budget.
-Grants awarded prior to 2023 are subject to the indirect cost limits in the RFP for that grant round.
-If your subcontractor(s) or consultant(s) charge indirect costs, those costs count toward the indirect cost limit.
+Beginning with the 2026 grant cycles, all applicants may request indirect costs of up to 30% of the total grant budget.
+For example, for a $100,000 grant, up to $30,000 could be used for indirect expenses.
+Grants awarded prior to 2026 are subject to the indirect cost limits listed in the RFP for the grant round in which the grant was funded.
+All indirect costs included in the grant budget, including those charged by project partners, subcontractors or consultants, count toward the indirect cost limit.

 We consider overhead or indirect costs to include costs associated with a project that are not in direct service of the project, such as administrative support, general business expenses, rent and occupancy expenses, and utilities.
 Some examples: